Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 1. If pro-choice advocates are right and abortion is merely harmless surgery, then pro-lifers unnecessarily oppress women and are falsely accusing them of homicide
 2. But if they're wrong and abortion does end the life of a human being, then pro-choice advocates are guilty of defending the killing of millions of human beings

-But I suspect much of the confusion and difficulty surrounding this topic falls on whether we can truly ascertain the nature of the unborn.
+I suspect much of the confusion and difficulty surrounding this topic falls on whether we can truly ascertain the nature of the unborn.
 This was especially striking during an abortion panel discussion I once observed some years ago as part of my university coursework.
-Both pro-lifers and pro-choice advocates alike gave arguments that felt unsatisfying and insufficient, failing to provide a clear definition of what constitutes life.
-Since then, I wanted to better understand the underlying arguments from both sides.
+Both pro-lifers and pro-choice advocates alike gave arguments that felt unsatisfying and insufficient.
+By failing to provide a clear definition of what constitutes life, their arguments quickly fell into a stalemate without much progress.
+Indeed, the pro-life side seemed even willing to concede that "when life begins" is a question far too complex that experts do not yet have an answer to.

 As I will try to show, pro-lifers can in fact argue that the unborn are biological human beings, based upon *biological* definitions.
 And they aren't merely a "clump of cells".
-Pro-choice advocates, on the other hand, tend to argue using a *philosophical* definition of personhood.
-But I'll first address the skeptics unwilling to take a position on abortion and assume that "we do not really know when life begins."
+Pro-choice advocates, by contrast, tend to argue using a *philosophical* definition of personhood, but I'll first address the skeptics unwilling to take a position on abortion and assume "we do not really know when life begins."

-**Remark.** Much of the arguments laid forth are inspired from the book *Persuasive Pro-Life* by Trent Horn[^2], quite possibly the best introduction to the pro-life position.
+**Remark.** Much of the arguments laid forth are inspired from the book *Persuasive Pro-Life* by Trent Horn[^2].
+It's quite possibly the best introduction to the pro-life position in my opinion.

 ## Making the Biological Case